askomics/flaskomics/docs/data.md

 * *daughter_entity_name*<*mother_entity_name* (with the < symbol)

 !!!
 Warning
-    The values of this columns must be an URI of the 'mother' entity
+    The values of this column must be an URI of the 'mother' entity

 ## Attributes

 Each column after the first one will be integrated as an *attribute* of the entity.
 The column name will be set as the name of the attribute.
 Several attribute types are available (AskOmics will guess the type of a column based on its name and its values).
 The type of an attribute will dictate the way it will be managed in the query form (eg: text field, value selector...)

 Attributes can take the following types :